silver-liq9118/php_website_basic/README.md

 # php_website_basic
-PHP Web site basic, login and sign up posts board <br> (posts board just writing and reading... delete update is not yet.) <br>
+PHP Web site basic, login and sign up and posts board <br> (posts board writing and reading and searching ... delete update is not yet.) <br>
 (posts board can access only logined user) <br>

 <br>